chenxcynthia/chenxcynthia.github.io/_pages/about.md

 I am a junior at Harvard University pursuing a concurrent Bachelors and Masters in Computer Science.
 I am originally from Cupertino, California.

-Currently, I am an undergraduate researcher at the Harvard Insight and Interaction Lab, supervised by Martin Wattenberg and Fernanda Viegas.
-My research interests are in the field of AI intepretability, with a particular emphasis on visualizing attention in transformer models
+Currently, I am an undergraduate researcher at the [Harvard Insight and Interaction Lab](https://insight.seas.harvard.edu/), supervised by Martin Wattenberg and Fernanda Viegas.
+My research interests are in the field of AI intepretability, with a particular emphasis on visualizing attention in transformer models.

-At Harvard, I've led several student orgs, including the Harvard Computer Society, Harvard Women in Computer Science, Harvard Undergraduate Capital Partners.
-I am also a member of the Women's Club Volleyball Team and a Peer Advising Fellow.
+At Harvard, I've helped lead the Harvard Computer Society, Harvard Women in Computer Science, and Harvard Undergraduate Capital Partners.
+I am also on the Women's Club Volleyball Team and a Peer Advising Fellow.

+In my free time, I love doing hot yoga, exploring coffee shops, and creating [artistic data visualizations](https://github.com/cynthia9chen/data-art).

-You can find me on [Twitter](https://twitter.com/chenxcynthia), [LinkedIn](https://www.linkedin.com/in/cchen18/), and [Github](https://github.com/cynthia9chen)
+You can find me on [Twitter](https://twitter.com/chenxcynthia), [LinkedIn](https://www.linkedin.com/in/cchen18/), and [Github](https://github.com/cynthia9chen).